wemeetagain/haraka-plugin-rcpt-ldap/README.md

   * Run an LDAP search to see if the recipient can be found in LDAP.

+  * If the recipient is found, allow the email to be sent.

 <!-- leave these buried at the bottom of the document -->